What is Glaucoma?

 The other reason that glaucoma is often called "the silent thief of sight" is that it damages your peripheral vision.
 We are all aware of what blurred vision may be like, but we cannot accurately measure our side vision or be aware if it has changed.
 Every Visique Optometrist can measure your peripheral vision and monitor it for change.

 Even if you think you've got perfect vision or that your current contact lenses or glasses are suited to your eyes, it's important to get your eye health checked at least every two years.

 "Too many people suffer with eye conditions without knowing just how bad their eyesight has got.
 All too often we examine people in our community who don't realise how badly their eyesight has deteriorated.

 A customer I saw earlier this year came to the practice after he failed a routine driver's licence renewal eye test.
 At 45 years of age, he hadn't noticed that his eyesight had changed much at all.
 After examining him we found he had advanced Glaucoma in his left eye and early signs of the disease in his right eye.
 Glaucoma affects the eye very slowly, so it's common for people not to notice how much of their vision they've lost.

-Our customer said he had no idea how badly his sight had deteriorated, let alone that he had glaucoma: While it's devastating that we caught the disease too late and that he'll never be able to drive again, the fact that the disease has now been detected means he will hopefully maintain my current level of sight with the help of laser treatment.
+Our customer said he had no idea how badly his sight had deteriorated, let alone that he had glaucoma: While it's devastating that we caught the disease too late and that he'll never be able to drive again, the fact that the disease has now been detected means he will hopefully maintain some sight with the help of laser treatment.
 He wished that he had tested for Glaucoma earlier."

-says Andrea Kaijser, optometrist at Visique Shattky on Russell Optometrists.
+Andrea Kaijser, Optometrist at Visique Shattky on Russell Optometrists.

 There are three main types of glaucoma: